How will counselling help?

 The first session is about getting started.
-75 minutes does not allow all the history of the relationship to be discussed nor does it allow time for specific resolutions or closure to the issues described.
-It is about starting to move forward in the direction you want.
+75 minutes does not allow all the history of the relationship to be discussed or does it allow time for specific resolutions or closure to the issues described.
+It is about getting started to move forward towards a happier relationship.

 The session ends with an assessment of your situation, and a discussion of your options and recommendations for moving forward.
 Specific homework questions to your situation will be given after the session.
-At times, we may agree that it is necessary to take certain actions outside of regular sessions, and/or read a book to expedite the counseling process.
+At times, we may agree that it is necessary to take certain actions outside of regular sessions, and/or read a book or to seek one on one individual to expedite the couples counselling process.

-Dr. Ottawa endeavors to work together with couples to finding the solutions to their situation.
+Dr. Ottawa endeavors to work together with couples to finding the solutions to their problems.